- General Instructions

 In figuring whether your deduction for a group of similar items was more than $5,000, consider all items in the group, even if items in the group were donated to more than one donee organization.
 However, you must file a separate Form 8283, Section B, for each donee organization.

 You claimed a deduction of $2,000 for books you gave to College A, $2,500 for books you gave to College B, and $900 for books you gave to College C. You must report these donations in Section B because the total deduction was more than $5,000.
 You must file a separate Form 8283, Section B, for the donation to each of the three colleges.

 Include in Section A only the following items.

-Items (or groups of similar items as defined later) for which you claimed a deduction of $5,000 or less per item (or group of similar items).
+Items (or groups of similar items as defined later) for which you claimed a deduction of more than $500 but not more than $5,000 per item (or group of similar items).

 Securities listed on an exchange in which quotations are published daily,

 Include in Section B only items (or groups of similar items) for which you claimed a deduction of more than $5,000.
-Do not include publicly traded securities reportable in Section A. With certain exceptions, items reportable in Section B require a written appraisal by a qualified appraiser.
+Do not include items reportable in Section A. Items reportable in Section B require a written appraisal by a qualified appraiser.
 You must file a separate Form 8283, Section B, for each donee organization and each item of property (or group of similar items).